-h) Active Frontages
+f) Active Frontages

 - i.
-Buildings required to have active frontages as identified in Figure E1 shall be pedestrian-oriented and human-scaled at grade. - ii.
-Buildings with active frontages identified in Figure E1 shall provide deeper setbacks to the public realm, and designed in accordance with Designing Midtown. - iii.
-A minimum of 70% of the public realm frontage along the ground floor of the building shall be devoted to active at-grade uses, such as: commercial, recreational, entertainment, retail, office, community services and facilities, and institutional uses. - v.
-The minimum at-grade activation requirement may be modified on a case by-case basis, without an amendment to this Plan, provided a Non-Residential Needs Analysis demonstrates that an alternative amount of non-residential active at-grade use on a Precinct District-level basis can support the long-term employment objectives of this Plan.
+Buildings required to have active frontages as identified in Figure E+2 shall be pedestrian-oriented and human-scaled at grade. - ii.
+Buildings with active frontages identified in Figure E+2 shall provide deeper setbacks to the public realm, and be designed in accordance with Designing Midtown. - iii.
+A minimum of 70% of the public realm frontage along the ground floor of the building shall be devoted to active at-grade uses, such as: commercial, recreational, entertainment, retail, office, community services and facilities, and institutional uses. - iv.
+The minimum at-grade activation requirement may be modified on a case by-case basis, without an amendment to this Plan, provided a Non-Residential Needs Analysis demonstrates that an alternative amount of non-residential active at-grade use on a Precinct-level basis can support the long-term employment objectives of this Plan, and a design brief demonstrates how the proposed development encourages walkability along the public realm.